wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/new-interface.md

 Wasmcloud interfaces are defined in the [smithy](https://awslabs.github.io/smithy/) IDL.
 When changes are made to the `.smithy` file, a code generator generates code for the selected target languages - currently only Rust is supported, and more languages will be supported in the future.
 The `make` command runs the code generator to generate the rust library, and compiles it.
 The generated library defines function signatures and data structures that will be shared by the Payments capability provider and the actor that calls the provider.

-The sample `payments.smithy` file that we just created doesn't know about payments yet so delete `payments.smithy` and replace it with this:
+The `payments.smithy` file that we just created in the new project doesn't know about payments yet so delete `payments.smithy` and replace it with this:
 (also available in [github](https://github.com/wasmCloud/examples/blob/main/interface/payments/payments.smithy) )

 ```smithy